HegemanLab/w4mclassfilter_galaxy_wrapper/README.md

 have distinct chromatographic retention-time ("rt") and (after ionization) mass-to-charge ratio ("m/z" or "mz").
 (If a chemical is fragmented or may have a variety of adducts, several features may result.)
-Data for a sample are collected as MS intensities, each of which is associated with a position on a 2D plane with dimensions of rt and m/z.
+Data for a sample are collected as mass-spectral intensities, each of which is associated with a position on a 2D plane with dimensions of rt and m/z.
 Ideally, features would be sufficiently reproducible among sample-runs to distinguish features that are commmon among samples from